queoGmbH/doctrine-filter/README.md

 This method will return all entities with a category of 2 and a price that is less than or equal to 80.

+## Ordering results

+You also have the option to specify the order of the result by using the `orderBy` method.
+The first argument is the name of the filter, the second argument defines a possible default sorting.
+You can pass in `'ASC'` or `'DESC'`.
+Note that after setting the default values, you won't be able to pass a value to the filter.
+If you need the ability to define the ordering by the search params, pass in `null` as the second argument.

 ## Filter Types

 ### BetweenFilterType